How to Create SEO-Friendly URLs

 When you come up with URLs, be sure to keep your human readers in mind.
 Although it shouldn’t be your only consideration, if your readers can understand your URL, there’s a good chance search engines will as well.
 But what else should go into an SEO-friendly URL?

-You optimize pages for SEO by adding headers and title tags that reflect what’s on the page and what web users are hoping to find.
+You optimize pages for SEO by adding headers, title tags, and meta descriptions that reflect what’s on the page and what web users are hoping to find via target keywords.
 The page’s URL should do the same.

 A good rule of thumb is to use the same terms in the URL as you would your header or title.
 The URL on your “About Our Company” page should read “/about-our-company,” and a product page with home electronics should read “/home-electronics.”